-- Preference is given to excellent, experienced, and qualified teachers to serve as mentors. - Preference given to those who have successfully completed a minimum of 10 contact hours of mentor training.
+- Preference is given to excellent, experienced, and qualified current and retired teachers to serve as mentors. - Preference given to those who have successfully completed a minimum of 10 contact hours of mentor training - Teachers without evaluation data for two or more consecutive years shall not be eligible to serve as mentor teachers, unless the mentor is a retired teacher. - Mentors may be assigned to different school buildings if rated accomplished and administrations maintains a record of the reasons